Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Despite what they’d discussed, her *‘lessons’* or whatever she was to receive from Yulna, would have to wait.
 The Mother-Supreme had plenty of business to attend to, not to mention a visit from an Openpaw physician that Naydra knew was too perfectly timed to be coincidence.

-She wandered the Grand Commune and thought about what she’d learned, what it meant…
+She wandered the Grand Commune and thought about what she’d learned, what it meant...

 ...And promptly forgot to think at all when she wandered into the flower garden.